Rural Homes

 Rural Infrastructure and Services

-The report also highlights challenges related to rural infrastructure, including transportation and access to services.
-These issues not only affect landlords’ ability to manage properties effectively but also impact the attractiveness of rural properties to potential tenants.
+The report also notes infrastructure problems, including transport and access to services.
+These affect landlords’ ability to manage properties and tenants’ willingness to live in them.

 Access is a great difficulty.
 You cannot rent a flat in this area unless you’re on a bus route because people renting flats would have to have a car that can’t necessarily afford a car.